gitexa/sigmund/README.md

 ### Contributions for the Milestone
 * Data acquisition: speech-to-text and docx-extraction
 * Implementation of the pipeline architecture
-* Implementation of a demo text mining workflow
+* Implementation of a demo text mining workflow contained in the branch *demonstration*
 * Implementation of demo components
 * [Collection of possible metrics](https://docs.google.com/spreadsheets/d/1z2vkU259P_5mGQCHb67HgyoEulPsd03LQv2z-SoTG4g/edit?usp=sharing) from literature
 * Basic statistics of the data set and first iteration of feature engineering (got the data on 15.12.2020)